microsoft/cpp_client_telemetry/docs/cpp-start-windows.md

 - ATL support
 - ARM64 support
 - Spectre mitigation libraries

+Please review the script [here](../tools/install-vs-addons.cmd) that shows how to install those optional components from command line.

 Make sure you install all of these above optional Visual Studio components, as these are required for the SDK to build all SDK SKUs successfully.
 If you are using GitHub Actions infrastructure to build your project, then all of these optional components are available by default as part of stock GitHub Actions deployment.